 Covered Individuals must not solicit or accept cash or cash equivalents as gifts.

-The value of a gift or benefit permitted shall not exceed \$100 CAD in value from any one source per calendar year.
+The value of a single tangible gift permitted under this section shall not exceed \$100 CAD.
+The total value of all tangible gifts received by an employee or board member in a calendar year from a single source shall not exceed \$100.
 This amount may be adjusted for international markets using the current Statistics Canada post index for the country.
 The post index adjusts for differences in costs in international markets compared to Canada.
 Hospitality that is incidental to a meeting (such as a business lunch or dinner) is considered a tangible gift and subject to this limit.

 The value of a single event invitation, inclusive of admission, travel fees, hospitality, and accommodation, shall not exceed \$200 CAD (or equivalent local market value).
 The total value of all event invitations received by a Covered Individual in a calendar year from a single source shall not exceed \$400 CAD (or equivalent local market value).

-Covered Individuals may accept paid conference passes to a conference.
-The value of any single conference pass accepted (inclusive of admission, travel fees, accommodation, and hospitality) shall not exceed \$1,000.00 CAD.
-The total value of all conference passes received from a single source in a calendar year shall not exceed \$2,000.00 CAD.
-Any conference pass exceeding these monetary limits may be accepted with prior written approval from the Code Administrator, whose permission shall only be granted in writing, in accordance with the principles and provisions of this Code, and where acceptance of the conference pass would not create a real or apparent conflict of interest.
+Covered Individuals may accept paid conference invitations.
+The value of any single conference invitation accepted (inclusive of admission, travel, accommodation, hospitality, and other incidentals) shall not exceed \$1,000.00 CAD.
+The total value of all conference invitations received from a single source in a calendar year shall not exceed \$2,000.00 CAD.
+Any conference invitation exceeding these monetary limits may be accepted with prior written approval from the Code Administrator, whose permission shall only be granted in writing, in accordance with the principles and provisions of this Code, and where acceptance of the conference invitation would not create a real or apparent conflict of interest.